Festival Groups

 Portsmouth Shantymen

-The Portsmouth Shantymen have been described as a “power harmony group” who specialize in Sea Songs, but if it’s a good song they’ll give it a go anyway!
+The Portsmouth Shantymen have been described as a “power harmony group” who specialize in Sea Songs.

-They have been in existence since 1978 when the Christchurch Festival unexpectedly found itself without a shanty crew, which almost certainly makes them the longest continually running shanty group in the UK.
+They were formed in 1978 when the Christchurch Festival unexpectedly found itself without a Shanty Crew, which almost certainly makes them the longest continually running Shanty Group in the UK.

 Press Gang